-Generally between 3 and 8 hours depending on the complexity of the case.
+Generally between 3 and 8 hours.
 The petition will be dealt with by the court immediately.
-Once the arrest is permitted the bailiff, if put on stand-by beforehand, can then execute the arrest forthwith.
+Once the arrest is permitted the bailiff, if put on stand-by beforehand, can then execute the arrest for-thwith.

-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?